Podcasts for Formation

 A lively, African-American woman led podcast on creating shalom (peace, well-being) in everyday life.
 A recent series had a great, loving address and conversation about white privilege and peacemaking.
 Other episodes focus on romantic relationships, parenting, and books.
 Listen here: https://podcasts.apple.com/us/podcast/shalom-sistas/id1088696262?mt=2

 An ecumenical organization that offers a weekly podcast that interviews people on a range of spiritual disciplines including fasting, contemplative prayer, simplicity, retreat-making, and justice-seeking.
 Listen here: https://renovare.org/podcast

 A 10 minute podcast that speaks gently and respectfully to children and families guiding them through stories and daily examens (prayerful reflection on the day).
 Podcasts are daily through the seasons of Advent and Lent and there's introductory material for parents in the first episodes. https://www.wewonderpod.com/

 Hosted by Cindy Wang-Brandt, a mother and writer, this podcast explores how to raise children in a progressive, justice oriented faith.
-The host interviews authors and thought leaders from progressive faith spaces, hosts monthly listener question shows, and offers practical strategies for parents, grandparents, and anyone who loves children and wants to commit to treating children with justice.
+The host interviews authors and thought leaders from progressive faith spaces, hosts monthly listener question shows, and offers strategies for parents and grandparents.
 She is particularly committed to exploring and dismantling fundamentalist religious trauma and whiteness. https://parentingforward.libsyn.com/